Xtendify/Simple-Calendar/readme.txt

 = 3.0.9 - TODO =

-* Fix: Fixed all-day ecvents with an end time showing on an extra day.
+* Fix: Fixed all-day events with an end time showing on an extra day.
 * Tweak: Make always enqueue option enabled by default for new installs.
+* Tweak: Translations moved from .po/.mo files to official wordpress.org translation packs.

 = 3.0.8 - December 1, 2015 =